fenky-sp/custom-error-demo/README.md

 }
 ```

-### options
+### Options
-there are three options for custom error initiation. we need to determine which one before proceeding to implementation.
+There are two options for custom error initiation.
+We need to determine which one before proceeding to implementation.

-#### option 1
+#### Option 1
-custom error is initiated with mandatory and optional metadata at once.
+Custom error is initiated with mandatory and optional metadata at once.

-I prefer this option because I have a concern engineers would forget to add metadata like request and response if we proceed with option 2 and 3
+I prefer this option because I have a concern where Engineers would forget to add metadata like request and response if we proceed with option 2

-#### option 2
+#### Option 2
-custom error is initiated with mandatory metadata only. optional metadata is added in bulk with method `WithOptions()`.

-#### option 3
-custom error is initiated with mandatory metadata only. optional metadata could be added with method chaining, adopting fluent interface design pattern. `Create()` function have to be called at the end in order to finish the custom error creation.
+Custom error is initiated with mandatory metadata only.
+Optional metadata could be added with method chaining, adopting fluent interface design pattern.

-## output
+## Output
-error is logged at `main.go`
+Error is logged at `main.go`
 ```go
 package main